People's Majlis

-Each year on the last Thursday of February, the Majlis is opened by the President of the Maldives.
-During the opening ceremony, the president outlines his policies and achievements in his presidential term.
-The annual budget of the state is also passed by the Majlis.
-The working language of the Majlis is Dhivehi.
+Each year on the first Monday or Thursday of February, the Majlis is opened by the President of the Maldives.
+During the opening of ceremony, the president outlines his policies and achievements in his presidential term.
+The annual state budget is decided here.
+Its working language is Dhivehi.

+Etymology

+Majlis is the Arabic word for a sitting room.
+It can also refer to a legislature, and is used in the names of legislative councils and assemblies in some states of the Islamic world.